Affiliate disclosure: this article contains EaseUS affiliate links (link

 The photographer with a reused SD card

-→ EaseUS (84% vs 51% on this scenario), or PhotoRec (free, command line, similar rate to EaseUS but no GUI).
+→ EaseUS (clearly stronger than Recuva on reused cards), or PhotoRec (free, command line, comparable capability to EaseUS but no GUI).
 See also our recovery after format guide.

 The strict zero-budget, simple Windows case